Pansexual representation: 28 celebrities you may not know are pansexual

 She admitted feeling a bit late to the game but has been embracing the process of understanding her sexuality.
 Despite her late realization, she's been heartened by the supportive response of her family, sharing that her sister is queer and that she grew up with two moms.
 Malone's open discussion on her sexual identity brings an important perspective to the ongoing conversation on sexual diversity.

-This story was originally published by Stacker and republished pursuant to a CC BY-NC 4.0 License.
+A version of this story was originally published by Stacker and republished pursuant to a CC BY-NC 4.0 License.
+It was expanded upon and edited by the Good Good Good team.

 Article Details